erballin/I210-eventboarddb/README.md

 - Created Database Schema
 - Created Browse and all Event Logic, along with their respective pages and unique styling.
 - Fixed all user related pages before the final presentation.
+  (This fix is available through the final-working-version branch)

 ### Elliot